2025 | Format | Rules | Github |

 The following tracks are planned for CHC-COMP 2025

-• LIA-nonlin-Arrays-nonrecADT: Linear Integer Arithmetic + arrays + non-recursive Algebraic data-types, nonlinear clauses
+• ADT-LIA: Linear Integer Arithmetic + non-recursive Algebraic data-types, nonlinear clauses

-• ADT-LIA-nonlin: Algebraic data-types + Linear Integer Arithmetic, nonlinear clauses
+• ADT-LIA-Arrays: Algebraic data-types + Arrays + Linear Integer Arithmetic, nonlinear clauses

 • LRA: Linar Real Arithmetic (tentative)